gabrielclages/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: '''In god we trust.
-All others must bring data'''.
-Willian Edwards Deming
+subtitle: In god we trust.
+All others must bring data. - W. E. Deming
 ---

 Hi, my name is Gabriel Lages and Data Science is my passion.
 I've been spending the better part of my professional life helping companies make decisions based on Data Analysis.